 The next time they login, the flow will look like this:

 In addition to supporting WebAuthn with roaming authenticators, we are currently working on a unique approach that will greatly improve the usability and adoption of WebAuthn platform authenticators.
-If you want a scoop of it, check the "Democratizing WebAuthn for Developers and End Users" session from FIDO's Authenticate conference, where Vittorio Bertocci is going to present it.
+Check out Vittorio Bertocci's session "Democratizing WebAuthn for Developers and End Users" from FIDO's Authenticate conference for the scoop!

 WebAuthn is an exciting technology, and Auth0 is committed to providing the best possible implementation, maximizing security without sacrificing user experience.
-Please try our Beta today and let us know what you think on our Feedback page or in the Auth0 Community.
+Check out our new WebAuthn offering and let us know what you think on our Feedback page or in the Auth0 Community.